ivysanchez/Metadata-Generated-Descriptions-LLM/README.md

 ### Methodology

-*   Baseline Model: A simple concatenation of `title`, `product type ID`, and `bullet points`.
+*   Baseline Model: A simple concatenation of `title`, `product_type_id`, and `bullet_points`.
 This method serves as a non-LLM benchmark to compare against generative model outputs.
 *   LLMs Used:
     *   FLAN-T5 (base)
     *   GPT-3.5-turbo (via OpenAI API)